als429/testing-stuffs-presentation/PRESENTME.md

 ### 5. ultimately we want to:

-* have each page be the best on the internet... (best UX, content, etc.)
+* have each page be the best on the internet... (best UX, content, imagery, ambience, vibe, etc.)
-* have our site make sense to google (technical SEO)
+* have our site make sense to search engines (particular bots = technical SEO)

 <br />
 <br />